N is our account nickname services bot. It allows you to maintain your account and claim ownership of the nicknames you most commonly use.

 The ADDCERT command is used to associate a client certificate fingerprint with your account.

-If no fingerprint given, your current client certificate fingerprint will be used.
+If no fingerprint is given, your current client certificate fingerprint will be used.

 Your client certificate fingerprints are used to automatically authenticate you to your account when connecting.
 For more information on this feature, check out the CertFP Authentication guide.